seanzhe/WebEngineering/notes/class_outlines.md

 * But do you really have to know SQL?

 #Tuesday, January 31st: Web Frameworks
+* #fail, engineering notebook
+* Lottery for presentations on Thursday
 * Last class: Schema => SQL, Rails
 * Most major web frameworks use the big idea known as Object Relational Mapping (ORM)
   * Definition: technique that connects the objects of an application to tables in a relational database management system.